dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 For USB, things are *fairly* simple, most Ryzen/Matisse, Intel and AsMedia controllers work out of the box with no other configuration besides a [USB map](https://dortania.github.io/USB-Map-Guide/).
 For AsRock users with Intel CPUs, you'll need to use XHCI-unsupported.kext(which can be found within [Rehabman's USBInjectAll's project](https://github.com/RehabMan/OS-X-USB-Inject-All).
 Many H370, B360, H310 and X79/X99/X299 users can also benefit from this

 **Special AMD Note**: Due to how macOS builds USBs, they **must** be defined somewhere in the ACPI tables.
 For some reason, many AMD boards just forget to do this and users end up with a lot of broken USB ports.
-There is a fix but it involves manually adding the ports to the [DSDT or SSDT](https://dortania.github.io/USB-Map-Guide/)
+There is a fix but it involves manually adding the ports to the [DSDT or SSDT](https://dortania.github.io/USB-Map-Guide/).

+**Special Asus 400 series note**: Thanks to Asus breaking the ACPI spec, you'll need to use [SSDT-RHUB](https://dortania.github.io/Getting-Started-With-ACPI/) to reset your ports.

 ---

 ## NVRAM

 With NVRAM, things have been mostly fixed for consumer platforms thanks to [SSDT-PMC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PMC.dsl).
-Mainly relevant for the following:
+Mainly relevant for the following(Note 400 series like Z490 are not included):

 * Z390
 * H370